jzielinski47/instagram-app/README.md

 All the sample test files are located in `/test` directory.
 There are three individual `x-...-.http` files.
 Each one covers a different area for the project.

 ### x-files.http
 `/test/x-files.http` covers the entire file-management system.

+<br>Upload an image

+<br>See the image and its metadata.
+You need to provide the image ID as a parameter which, you can get by looking it up in the album.

-A user may upload an image, see all the images in their album, patch it, delete it.
+<br>See all the images in the album

+<br>Patch the image

+<br>Delete the image

 ### x-filters.http
 `/test/x-files.http` covers the entire file-management system.
 A user may upload an image, see all the images in their album, patch it, delete it.